How I built my dividend portfolio

 - Consumer – think grocery chains by owning Empire (EMP.A), Loblaws (L), or go with Canadian Tire (CTC) or Dollarama (DOL) for growth.

-- Utilities – I own Fortis (FTS), Canadian Utilities (CU), Emera (EMA), Brookfield Infrastructure Partners (BIP.UN/BIPC), Algonquin (AQN) and a few others!
+- Utilities – I own Fortis (FTS), Emera (EMA) and Brookfield Renewable Partners (BEP.UN/BEPC).

 - Health Care – Canada is weak in this sector in terms of dividend stocks.
-I tend to own JNJ from the U.S. for my healthcare stocks or just VTI ETF.
+I tend to own JNJ from the U.S. as one of my healthcare stocks.

-- Technology – Canada is also weak in this sector so I own $QQQ for that reason.
+- Technology – Canada is also weak in this sector so I own ETF QQQ.

 You get the idea, consider owning the market leaders!